How to get A Business Manager Visa In Japan? (2026 Edition)

 • A master’s degree (修士) or doctoral degree (博士) in business administration, management, or a field directly related to the proposed business

 • You also need to be at least 21 years old to have a good chance of applying successfully.
+This is not an official requirement, but something we have seen based on personal experience.

 *Submit employment certificates, tax payment records, or degree certificates (with official translations if not in Japanese or English) to document this requirement.